Residents Inform Priorities of Oakland’s Department of Violence Prevention

 Community engagement with the Department of Violence Prevention continues.
 In fact, Chief Guillermo Cespedes said, “The work in Oakland has probably been the most intense community orientation I’ve had in any job.”
 The Council’s bottom-up, community-based approach to their research acted in service of the department’s goal: stopping the cycle of violence with the help of those most affected, including perpetrators and victims.
 Moving forward, the city and The Council plan to continue working together on further participatory research that will focus more on quantitative data to measure the risk of exposure to violence.

 In April 2020, the National Neighborhood Indicators Partnership (NNIP) conferred the G. Thomas Kingsley Impact Award to the Urban Strategies Council, which recognizes an NNIP partner organization that has demonstrated impact using data to improve local policy and practice to advance equity and well-being across neighborhoods.
 NNIP is a learning network, coordinated by the Urban Institute, that connects independent partner organizations in more than 30 cities.
-The Urban Strategies Council is the partner organization for the City of Oakland.
+The Urban Strategies Council is the partner organization for the City of Oakland and provided the above photograph.

 People in Milwaukee’s Amani neighborhood are using data to identify safety issues and build relationships with the police.
 It’s a story of community-engaged research at...[read more]